Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Data analysis and photometry

-Streams are inherently non-symmetric and elongated, making them extremely hard to distinguish from the noise with classical detection methods.
-Therefore, we use \textsf{Noise\-Chisel} \citep{Akhlaghi15} which is installed as part of GNU Astronomy Utilities \detectiongnuastrover{} (Gnuastro\footnote{\url{http://www.gnu.org/software/gnuastro}}). \textsf{Noise\-Chisel} uses thresholds that are below the sky level to detect extremely faint signals without making assumptions about the shape or surface brightness profile of the sources.
+\textsf{Noise\-Chisel} uses thresholds that are below the sky level to detect extremely faint signals without making assumptions about the shape or surface brightness profile of the sources.
 It then uses simple mathematical morphology operators (erosion and dilation) to extract a contiguous signal at low surface brightness.
-For example \citet{Akhlaghi20} describe a successful application to detect the outer wings of M51 to a surface brightness of 25.97 $\mathrm{mag\,arcsec^{-2}}$ ($r$-band) on a single-exposure ($\sim1$ minute exposure) SDSS image.
+For example \citet{Akhlaghi20} describe a successful application to detect the outer wings of M51 to a surface brightness of 25.97 $\mathrm{mag\,arcsec^{-2}}$ ($r$-band) in a single $\sim1$ minute SDSS exposure.

 Figure \ref{fig-detection}(a) shows an example of NGC 4981 in the $z$-band from our dataset\footnote{Because the focus here is on the large and extended streams, \textsf{Noise\-Chisel} was given a Gaussian kernel of FWHM$=\detectionnckernelfwhm$ pixels (default 2 pixels), truncated at $\detectionnckerneltrunc$ times the FWHM.
 As well as \texttt{-{}-tilesize=\detectionnctilesize} and \texttt{-{}-detgrowmaxholesize=\detectionncholesize}, the default values were used for all other parameters.}.
 All pixels that do not belong to NGC 4981 and its stream have been masked in panel (b), as well as all foreground and/or background sources overlapping the stream.
 Line-of-sight contamination was identified as clumps over \textsf{Noise\-Chisel}'s detections, using \textsf{Segment}\footnote{To better separate the extended emission of background galaxies or foreground stars as clumps (to be masked), \textsf{Segment} was run with a Gaussian kernel of FWHM$=\detectionnckernelfwhmseg$ (default 1.5 pixels), the default values were used for all other parameters.} \citep[also part of Gnuastro]{Akhlaghi20} and masked in Figure \ref{fig-detection}(b).
 Figure \ref{fig-detection}(c) shows the host and the stream with all masked clumps interpolated.